Principles of the DASH Diet

 Overall, the fundamentals of the DASH Diet underscore the importance of adopting a well-rounded approach to nutrition that prioritizes whole, wholesome foods while being mindful of portion sizes, sodium levels, and the types of fats and sugars consumed.
 This dietary framework provides a solid structure for promoting cardiovascular health and overall well-being in the long term.

-See also DASH Diet for Hypertension Management
+See also Misconceptions and Debates Surrounding the DASH Diet

 Benefits of the DASH Diet